About The Dain Curse, The Glass Key, and Selected Stories

 Samuel Dashiell Hammett was born in 1894 in St. Mary’s County, Maryland, and his family moved to Baltimore when he was five.
 He dropped out of high school after his freshman year and held a series of odd jobs—messenger boy,… More about Dashiell Hammett

-People Who Read The Dain Curse, The Glass Key, and Selected Stories Also Read
+Buy other books like The Dain Curse, The Glass Key, and Selected Stories

 “Dashiell Hammett is an original.
 He is a master of the detective novel, yes, but also one hell of a writer.” —BOSTON GLOBE